Strategic Advisory Bodies membership

 Recruitment to our Strategic Advisory Bodies: Person Specification & Selection Process

 Each Theme's Strategic Advisory Body meets at least two times per year.
 Additionally, we hold conferences to bring Strategic Advisory Bodies from all Themes together.
-Strategic Advisory Bodies members may also be asked to take part in other EPSRC business (or that of other Councils as appropriate), including but not limited to workshops, advisory groups for specific activities and peer-review prioritisation panels.
+Strategic Advisory Bodies members may also be asked to take part in other EPSRC business (or that of other parts of UK Research and Innovation as appropriate), including but not limited to workshops, advisory groups for specific activities and peer-review prioritisation panels.

 We will be looking for suitable individuals to guide and advise as theme experts.
 We seek the widest participation: you can be full-time or part-time, on sabbatical or a career break, academic or researcher, based in academia, industry, the third sector or government organisation.
 You will not be required to act as representative of your own organisation but rather as someone with an expert command of a particular theme that is free of bias.